5 Flat Fee MLS Companies in Alaska

 2. Use a discount real estate broker

-3. Hire a full-service local real estate agent
+3. Hire a traditional real estate agent

 Will I save money with a flat fee MLS listing service?

-Additionally, 40% of FSBO sellers sell to a friend, neighbor, or relative, often at a discounted price.
 While a flat fee MLS service can help you cut some costs, it’s important to consider whether the potential savings outweigh the risk of selling your home for less than its full market value.

 What else should I know about selling a house in Alaska?